bonn0062/GSoD/absolute_beginners_outline.rst

 - How to inspect the size and shape of a NumPy array

-You can get the dimensions of a NumPy array any time using ndarray.shape

-NumPy will show you the dimensions of the array as a tuple.
+You can get the dimensions of a NumPy array any time using ndarray.shape and NumPy will return the dimensions of the array as a tuple.

 For example, if you created this array: